maevanapcontact/Ulight-Website/CONTRIBUTING.md

 git push origin name-of-your-branch
 ```

 - Open a **Pull Request** to submit your work.
-Be sure to propose it into the branch ulight-dev.
+Be sure to propose it into the branch ulight-website-dev.

 Here is a [tutorial about Pull Requests](https://help.github.com/articles/creating-a-pull-request/)